AryamMansour/DNS-Cache-Poisoning-Attack-DNSSEC/README.md

 # DNS-Cache-Poisoning-Attack-DNSSEC
 Simulation of a DNS cache poisoning attack and DNSSEC as a countermeasure.
 Includes a full attack environment (client, resolver, root server, and attacker) with DNSSEC implementation that successfully rejects forged responses using cryptographic signatures.

-All codes are written in python and tested on Kali Linux and Ubuntu VMs.
+All codes are written in python and tested on Kali Linux and Ubuntu VMs by Aryam Mansour, Rand I. H. Abualqumssan, Razan Hamchou and Rawdha Abdelaziz as a part of Computer and network security course in University of Sharjah.

 To run DNS Cache Poisoning Attack: